 While some Google maps say it’s only a 30-minute walk from San Gimignano, I honestly don’t think it would be safe to walk along those narrow, windy roads with limited visibility and cars zipping by.

 Tenuta Torciano Winery offers the incredible experience of sipping wine while admiring San Gimignano’s iconic towers in the distance!
-There’s something absolutely magical about enjoying a glass of local wine with that medieval skyline as your backdrop.

 Summary

 This enchanting Tuscan gem has a way of capturing hearts, and I have a feeling it will capture yours too!
+Have a wonderful trip!